TL;DR

 Key players:

-A formalized Sales Compensation Committee, especially in larger organizations, can align all stakeholders and make data-backed decisions on plan design, exceptions, and disputes.
+A formal Sales Compensation Committee aligns stakeholders in larger organizations.
+It makes data-backed decisions on plan design and disputes.

 Sales Compensation Best Practices for 2025 and Beyond